-1. Include an incentive
+1. Include a prize

-3. Make the survey compatible with multiple devices
+3. Adapt your survey to multiple devices

 5. Make sure the survey covers all facets of provider satisfaction